Partnership Firmregistration in India.

 - ii.

-The application for registration filed with the State Registrar of Firms.
-Carries firm name, business, registered place of business, partners' names and addresses, and the date the partnership commenced.
+Filed with the Registrar of Firms.
+Carries the firm name, the business, the registered address, the partners' names and addresses, and the date the partnership started.

 - iii.